MicrosoftDocs/ai-builder/ai-builder-docs/manage-model.md

 # Manage your model in AI Builder

 Creating the optimal model for your business can be a rather iterative process.
-Results can vary depending on the configurations you set and the training data you provide; thus, updating either or both of those factors can improve the performance of your model<!--Suggested-->.
+Results can vary depending on the configurations you set and the training data you provide.
+Updating these factors can improve the performance of your model.
 In some cases, however, performance might be degraded.
-Each AI model type has a set of guidelines to help walk you through the process of creating the best model, tailored to your needs.
+Each AI model type has a set of guidelines to help you with the process of creating the best model, tailored to your needs.

 > [!div class="mx-imgBorder"]
 > ![Manage AI model screen](media/manage-model.png "Manage AI model screen")